t9md/vim-transform/README.md

 don't want to editor independent.

 # Need to consider
+* command line arguments(or parameters) to transformer?
+* Unite transformer

+# Done
 * Making excutable each transformer eliminate consideration by which programming ranguage transformer is written.
 * determine appropreate run command like 'ruby', 'python', 'go run' from extention of each transfomer?
-* command line arguments(or parameters) to transformer?
-* Unite transformer

 # TODO?
 * choose appropriate set of transformer from `&filetype`